+5. How to get started investing in hotel real estate

 Given that hotels run the gambit from five-star luxury destination spas to spartan roadside motels, there is no one-size-fits-all recipe to hotel success.
-While it can be a useful starting point to consider which hotels are enticing from a personal perspective, investors should resist the urge to make investment decisions based solely on what hotel experiences they find attractive.
+While it can be a useful starting point to consider which hotels are enticing from a personal perspective, investors in hotels should resist the urge to make investment decisions based solely on what hotel experiences they find attractive.
 It’s not uncommon for modest hotels with limited-service offerings and efficiently run staffs to generate returns that outperform some of the most opulent downtown hotels.

 To identify the strongest investments, investors should start by conducting a comparative analysis using the ADR and RevPar metrics among a group of similar hotels in the same market.
 Then, layer on an assessment of operating efficiency (profit margin), which can vary significantly depending on the property.
 Finally, as with all real estate investments, price matters.
 A budget hotel at a great price may be a far more successful investment than paying top dollar for a world-class hotel.

 Interested in becoming a direct real estate investor?
 Platforms like Cadre now provide accredited investors direct access to a curated portfolio of institutionally-underwritten commercial real estate investment opportunities.
 To get started, please [request access](http://).